steniofernandes/steniofernandes.github.io/index.md

 Details of the Implementation

-1. Input parameters at UI are: mean, sd, and number of bins for the histogram
+1. Input parameters at the UI are: mean and standard deviation
 2. Basically, the user will try to guess the correct parameters that generate the histogram
 3. User will adjust the input values as the density lines are redrawn on top of the histogram plot
-4. The code fixes the number of random samples to 5000
+4. The code sets the number of random samples to 5000
 5. The mean parameter for the Normal distribution is between -10 and 10
 6. The standard deviation parameter for the Normal distribution is between 0.5 and 5
 7. User's choice will be limited within the above range